 When hosting a successful virtual event, try to choose an activity to serve as the focal point.
 Otherwise, attendees might end up staring at their laptop monitors, wondering if it’s their turn to speak.

-If you’re holding a party online, such as your wedding reception, bridal shower, baby shower, or milestone birthday celebration, pick a game to play to keep people engaged.
+If you’re hosting a party online, such as a bridal shower, baby shower, or milestone birthday celebration, pick a game to play to keep people engaged.
 Some options that work well in an online setting include:

 - Trivia games

 - Two Truths and a Lie

 The activities you choose should fit the audience and theme of the event.
 For example, at a wedding shower, the questions can be about the couple, how they met, what they like or dislike, and what they plan on doing in the future.

 2. Plan for Technical Difficulties

 Even with a tech-savvy crowd, there might be technical issues during an online event.
 Try to anticipate any potential problems, such as your Internet connection going out or your microphone shutting off.